 Weird?
 No not at all!
 I experience it all the time with my clients.
 Some clients are well versed in mind-body therapies and happily go down the road of inquisitive dialoguing during the treatment, be it for physical pain or emotional pain.
 Some clients purely come for physical pain and are often surprised when a memory or an emotion comes up, seemingly out of nowhere, that has been lying beneath the surface and out of their awareness for years, but often with great significance and in relation to their condition.

-A client came to see me for headaches and during intake she also expressed that she had been the victim of a sexual assault.
+A client came to see me for headaches.
+During intake she expressed that she had been the victim of a sexual assault.
 She had been in talk therapy for a while, had made good progress and heard that Craniosacral could assist with her headaches and also release residual emotional elements of her trauma.

 For some people this may be enough for one session, ensuring it is rounded and complete for that session.
 Little by little and bit by bit-which is known as titration in somatic work.
 With other people we may be able to take it bit further, this is always assessed in the moment and how the body and the craniosacral system responds.
 If for instance a client has gone back into sympathetic stress response, into arousal or overwhelm, we would not go any further or even discuss the trauma but purely stay with bringing the client back into a grounded and well-resourced state.